for Secondary Education in the UK.

 • 25 INNER CITY BLUES What is urban regeneration?
 Which areas are in need of it?
 How can it be brought about successfully?

-• 27 TRADE CHALLENGE Another thoroughly enjoyable lesson which makes the point through game-playing that a nation's level of development profoundly affects its ability to trade.
+• 27 TRADE CHALLENGE Another thoroughly enjoyable lesson plan which makes the point through game-playing that a nation's level of development profoundly affects its ability to trade.

 • 29 INDUSTRIAL LOCATION Students consider factors that influence factory location, and then put their understanding to work in a practical exercise.